 Duration: 6 months.
 March 2011 to September 2011

-Route: From Ontario, south to Texas and New Mexico, then west through Arizona to California.
+Route: From Ontario, to Texas and New Mexico, then through Arizona to California.
 Extensive travel in California including the deserts, coastal highway, and the Sierra Nevada Mountains with stops in Nevada and Colorado on the trip home.